-This is a one year course which will introduce students to the history, forms and theory of drama from the ancient Greeks to the twentieth century.
-In addition, students will choose special periods for detailed exploration in classical, English, Irish or continental drama.
+This is a one-year course, which will introduce students to the history, forms and theory of drama from the ancient Greeks to the twentieth century.
+Students will choose from available courses in consultation with the Director.
+The programme will normally comprise the following elements: